+The maximum penalty in some drug offence cases is life imprisonment.
 It is important that, if there is any doubt about your knowledge of or control over the drugs, your solicitor can help you by presenting this evidence to the court.

 In addition, if you plead guilty, or are convicted at trial, a defence lawyer can present information about mitigating circumstances or personal factors around the offending.
 They can also reduce the severity of the sentence by presenting character witnesses or references.